Keyword Prominence: Is It Ranking Factor in SEO?

 For example, for the keyword “dog training tips,” good keyword proximity entails having “dog,” “training,” and “tips” relatively close to each other in the content rather than scattered far apart.

-Meanwhile, keyword consistency relates to the frequency at which a specific keyword or key phrase appears throughout the content of a webpage.
-Hence, emphasizing the natural and appropriate usage of the targeted keyword without overusing or underusing it.
+Meanwhile, keyword consistency relates to the frequency at which a specific keyword or key phrase appears throughout a webpage’s content.
+Hence, it emphasizes the natural and appropriate usage of the targeted keyword without overusing or underusing it.

-For instance, when optimizing a page for the keyword “healthy smoothie recipes,” keyword consistency involves using variations of this keyword.
-E.g., “healthy smoothie ideas,” “recipes for healthy smoothies” in a manner that reads naturally and provides valuable content to users.
+For instance, when optimizing a page for the keyword “healthy smoothie recipes,” keyword consistency involves using variations of this keyword, e.g., “healthy smoothie ideas,” “recipes for healthy smoothies,” etc., in a manner that reads naturally and provides valuable content to users.

 The table below outlines the distinctions between keyword prominence, keyword proximity, and keyword consistency: